 There are Windows, Mac, iOS and Android apps, and Chrome and Firefox browser extensions.
-OpenVPN support and some detailed tutorials allow setting up the service on other platforms and devices.
+OpenVPN support and some detailed tutorials allow setting up the service on routers and assorted other platforms and devices.
 Automatic protection enables connecting whenever you access insecure Wi-Fi, and there's 24/7 customer support via live chat or email if anything goes wrong.

 - Want to try SaferVPN?
 Check out the website here (opens in new tab)

 The website gives you some real detail to explore.
 SaferVPN doesn't just state that it supports IKEv2, OpenVPN, L2TP and PPTP, for instance – there's also a detailed web page (opens in new tab) explaining each protocol, when you should use it and when you really shouldn't.

 SaferVPN's one-month plan (opens in new tab) is a little expensive at $12.95, but this drops to $5.49 with the one-year plan (opens in new tab), $3.29 if you sign up for two years (opens in new tab), and just $2.50 if you commit to three (opens in new tab).

 We're not usually fans of long-term contracts, but when they're this cheap, it's much less of an issue.
 A one-year contract with IPVanish (opens in new tab) costs $77.99, for instance; you can get three years with SaferVPN for just $89.99.

 SaferVPN left us a little confused over trials.
 It used to have a 24-hour trial, now there is no mention of a trial on the site, but claims you get 3 days if you install the mobile apps.
 The Windows client offered 3 days, too, and we were able to sign up, but within a couple of hours the client told us we only had 5 hours of the trial left.